 What motivated you to stay in the job post this incident?

 I kept thinking why am I leaving this job?
 I should not be leaving a job.
 I spoke to the Skill Sakhi’s as initially, they were the ones who supported and motivated me to apply.
-I thought if
+I thought if young girl’s like the Skill Sakhis can do this, I should not be running away and leaving this job.

 I then spoke to my father and he motivated me even further.
 My father told me to make him proud which was enough motivation to make me determined not to leave the job.
 No matter who says what, I will make myself and my father proud.